 - Unplug appliances when not in use.
 After using your appliance, it is easy to wipe it clean and leave.
 Although your refrigerator needs to be plugged in 24/7, other appliances, like your oven, rice cooker, and dishwasher, may rest when not in use.

 - Keep your refrigerator's door closed as much as possible.
 Heat makes your refrigerator work harder.
 When you often open and close your refrigerator's door, the temperature becomes inconsistent, making it harder to achieve the required temperature.

 - Use copper pans for your induction hob.
 A simple yet effective way to conserve energy is to use copper pans when cooking.
 Copper conducts energy very well, meaning it will take less time to heat and your food to cook.
 Also, to make sure that heat is transferred smoothly, choose flat-surfaced cookware for your induction hob.

-Appliances are essential in making our daily lives better, especially in our busy kitchens.
-Having these appliances in your kitchen should be a breeze and not something to be afraid of.
+Appliances are essential to making our daily lives better, especially in our busy kitchens.
+Having these appliances in your kitchen should be a breeze, not something to be afraid of.
 Practicing simple space-saving habits will help you enjoy your kitchen experience and benefit you more in the long run.

 Explore Further: Mega Essential List: Practical Appliances to Buy for Your HDB or BTO

 Quick DeliveryEuropAce 215L Compressor Chest Freezer EFZ 3202YRegular price $379.00

 Toshiba 8.5kg BLDC Front Load Washing Machine TW-BH95S2SRegular price $629.00